unitaryfund/mitiq/docs/source/guide/lre-3-options.md

 ## Chunking a circuit into fewer layers

 When you have a large circuit, the size of the sample matrix increases as the number of monomial terms scale polynomially.
 The size of the sample matrix influences sampling cost.
-In such a case, a circuit of 100 layers could be grouped into 4 chunks where each chunk consists of multiple collated layers.
+In such a case, a circuit of 100 layers could be grouped into 4 chunks where each chunk consists of 25 collated layers.
 The noise scaling function {func}`.multivariate_layer_scaling` treats each chunk as a layer to be scaled when the parameter `num_chunks` is used.
-Thus, for the 100 layer circuit grouped into 4 chunks with `degree = 2` and `fold_multiplier = 2`, only 15 noise-scaled circuits are created i.e. sample matrix is reduced to dimension $15 \times 15$.
+Thus, for the 100 layer circuit grouped into 4 chunks with `degree = 2` and `fold_multiplier = 2`, only 15 noise-scaled circuits are created i.e. sample matrix is reduced to dimension $15 \times 15$ instead of $x \times x$.

 ```{caution}